 The GMAT and the Law of Diminishing Returns

-You should retake the GMAT to achieve your highest possible score, but beware: the law of diminishing returns applies to the GMAT and sometimes overtaking the exam can be to your detriment.
+You should take the GMAT to achieve your highest possible score, but beware of the following: the law of diminishing returns applies to the GMAT.

 Why Too Much Effort Doesn't Always Pay Off

 The classic economic theory of diminishing returns implies that if you continue to put forth effort into the GMAT, you will reach a point where the effort you put into the test will have negative consequences (diminished returns).
 You may in fact, continue to raise your score, but there is a point at which the number of times you take the GMAT, could negatively impact your application.

 So How Many Attempts is Too Many Attempts?

 How many times should you retake the exam?
 At what point do you become a serial test taker?

 When I was an admissions dean and director, I liked to see candidates take the test 2-3 times to try to raise their score.
 If they did, that was certainly in their favor – and if they didn’t, we simply used the highest score.